 - Point-to-Point tunneling protocol owned and developed by Microsoft.

 L2TP uses the features provided by IP Sec (IP security) and its enhanced form namely ESP (Encapsulating Security Payload) protocol to secure its connections.
-It also requires the usage of digital certificates for security reasons.
+It also requires the use of digital certificates for security reasons.
 L2TP can perform user authentication using the similar technology that was used by PPTP – the PPP authentication mechanism.
-L2TP provides computer based authentication which is not supported by PPTP.
+L2TP provides computer-based authentication which is not supported by PPTP.
 This is an extra security layer that is not present in PPTP.

 Let us check out some more advantages of L2TP over PPTP:

-- Authentication of Origin which is quiet self explanatory.
+- Authentication of Origin which is quite self-explanatory.
 This feature confirms that the sender of data is the actual sender of data.